jenna-dev/catcher/README.md

 - npm install

 3. Set up environment variables:

-- Create a `.env` file in the root directory of the project.
+- Create a `.env` file in the `client` directory of the project.
 - replace mongoDB connection string

+- Create a `.env` file in the `server` directory of the project.
+- add MONGODB_URI to your mongoDB connection string

 4. Start the development server:

 - cd client
 - npm start